 The Authority’s governing board consists of seven (7) individuals appointed by the Mayor and confirmed by the Macon-Bibb County Board of Commissioners.
 Two of the seven members shall be a transit rider, one fixed route rider and one Paratransit rider.

 President & CEO

 Vice-Chair, Board Member

 Anyone interested in addressing the board will have up to five (5) minutes to speak.
 In the interest of fairness and efficiency, remarks are timed.
-MTA suggests that a speaker prepares remarks prior to arrival in order to maximize speaking time.
+MTA suggests that a speaker prepares remarks before arrival to maximize speaking time.

 2022 MTA Board Minutes